Anik0200/LARAVEL-STOWA-E-COM/README.md

 ## ABOUT THIS PROJECT :

 This Is a Blog Site Project repository!
-This project is a fully-featured blogging platform built with the popular PHP laguage.
+This project is a fully-featured e-commerce platform built with the popular framework LARAVEL.

 ## FEATURES :